 Just because an executor can’t charge an estate for their time and work doesn’t mean they have to foot the bill for costs incurred by administering the estate.

-Costs incurred by the estate that the executor pays from their own pocket can be claimed back as executor’s expenses.
-Executor expenses usually involve things like the grant of probate application fee, costs relating to the funeral and wake, utility bills for a temporary period etc. These are acceptable claims that an executor can make.
+An executor is entitled to claim back expenses from the estate.
+Costs incurred by the estate that is paid by the executor from their own pocket can be claimed back as executor’s expenses.
+These expenses usually involve things like the grant of probate application fee, costs relating to the funeral and wake, utility bills for a temporary period etc. These are acceptable claims that can be made.